Guest

 IP security (IPsec) virtual tunnel interfaces (VTIs) provide a routable interface type for terminating IPsec tunnels and an easy way to define protection between sites to form an overlay network.
 IPsec VTIs simplify configuration of IPsec for protection of remote links, support multicast, and simplify network management and load balancing.

-Your Cisco IOS software release may not support all of the features documented in this module.
-To reach links to specific feature documentation in this module and to see a list of the releases in which each feature is supported, use the "Feature Information for IPsec Virtual Tunnel Interface" section.
+Your software release may not support all the features documented in this module.
+For the latest feature information and caveats, see the release notes for your platform and software release.
+To find information about the features documented in this module, and to see a list of the releases in which each feature is supported, see the "Feature Information for IPsec Virtual Tunnel Interface" section.

 Use Cisco Feature Navigator to find information about platform support and Cisco IOS and Catalyst OS software image support.
 To access Cisco Feature Navigator, go to http://www.cisco.com/go/cfn.
 An account on Cisco.com is not required.